festicket/front-end-meta/conventions/storybook.md

 ## Component variants

-If a component has several variants, display them together in one Story.
+To ensure all variants of a component are working, we must display them all in Stories.
+To ensure the Storybook tree doesn't become cluttered, display variants of a component together in one Story.

+### Reasoning

 Say we have four icon components: `Chevron Down`, `Chevron Left`, `Chevron Right` and `Chevron Up`.
 Each of these components has three colour variants `white`, `grey`, and `primary`.
 The component is also passed a boolean, `hoverable`.